Get ready to add this delicious ginger lemon & honey tea drink to your morning self-care rituals.

 This also helps your body balance oxidation and the best part is that it tastes nothing like mushrooms.
 Mixed with a cup of hot water Gold tastes more like a gingerbread cookie than detox tea, but due to its healthy ingredients, it does the same.
 In addition to the above, it has turkey tail, coconut meat, acacia fiber, cinnamon, lemon balm, vanilla, and monk fruit.

-This ginger lemon honey tea detox is a great way to start your day, but it is also a fantastic health-supporting drink any time you feel like you need some extra love.
+This ginger lemon & honey tea is a great way to start your day, but it is also a fantastic health-supporting drink any time you feel like you need some extra love.

-To stay healthy, happy and calm this winter, try having ginger lemon honey tea detox on a fasted state and end the day with a warming cup of Organifi Gold.
+To stay healthy, happy and calm this winter, try having ginger lemon & honey tea on a fasted state and end the day with a warming cup of Organifi Gold.
 Pure bliss friends!

 Do you have other ways to add ginger and turmeric to your life?
 Any tricks to help us stay healthy this year?
 Share your tips and tricks below; we want to share them.
 We always love hearing and learning from you, supporting your journey and celebrating your success.

-If you try this detox tea, tag us on social media - we’re in this together!
+If you try this tea recipe, tag us on social media - we’re in this together!

 Comments will be approved before showing up.